Sec-ant/zxing-wasm/README.md

 # @sec-ant/zxing-wasm

 An ES6 module wrapper of [zxing-wasm-build](https://github.com/Sec-ant/zxing-wasm-build).
+Read or write barcodes in your browser!

 ## Build